zfanli/blog/README.md

 title: title of post # *required
 subtitle: some descriptions about this post # *required
 date: 2018-12-16 00:00:00 +0800 # *required, time zone is optional
+# NOTICE: `date` is used as unique id to initial comment issue by gitalk, so DO NOT change it after comment issue was created!
+Otherwise new issue will be created.
 lastUpdateTime: 2018-12-20 13:01:37 +0800 # *optional, show at post page if exists
 externalCSS: file name of external CSS if need # optional
 tags: # optional, show at homepage if exists